 2003 Chita Rivera puts her stamp on a sixth decade when she plays Liliane LeFleur in a Broadway revival of Nine, co-starring Antonio Banderas, Jane Krakowski, and many other female luminaries.
 The production, which starts previews today, wins the 2003 Tony Award as Best Musical Revival.

 2005 Farewell to two old friends today.
 Bobby Short, 80, one of the cabaret world's most revered performers and a living symbol of a bygone brand of late-night New York style, dies of leukemia.
 Barney Martin, 82, the character actor with a hangdog expression who played the beleaguered Amos Hart in the original Broadway production of the musical Chicago, succumbs to cancer.

-2014 Hands on a Hardbody, the cultural pulse-taking about a cross-section of Texans hoping to win a pickup truck in a grueling endurance competition, opens on Broadway at the Brooks Atkinson Theatre.
+2013 Hands on a Hardbody, the cultural pulse-taking about a cross-section of Texans hoping to win a pickup truck in a grueling endurance competition, opens on Broadway at the Brooks Atkinson Theatre.
 The musical's score is by Amanda Green and Phish frontman Trey Anastasio, with a book by Doug Wright.
-Following mixed reviews and poor ticket sales, the production closes after only 28 performances.
+Following mixed reviews and poor ticket sales, the production closes after 28 performances.

 Watch highlights from the 2013 Broadway musical Hands on a Hardbody: